jakemclaughlin6/jakemclaughlin6/README.md

     <b>Welcome to my page! 👋</b><br><br>
     <i>
         My name is Jake McLaughlin.<br>
-        I am a SLAM Research Engineer at Luxolis.<br>
-        I am also completing my Masters Degree in Robotics part time at the Unversity of Waterloo, however I am part of the SRI Lab at UCLA.<br>
+        I am completing my Masters Degree in Robotics part time at the Unversity of Waterloo, however I am part of the SRI Lab at UCLA.<br>
         My research interests are in tightly coupled SLAM and its applications to 3D reconstruction.<br>
     </i><br>
     <a href="https://www.linkedin.com/in/jakefmclaughlin">